nedanwr/kronos/README.md

 print person at "age"        # 30
 for i in r:                  # Iterate range
     print i

-for item in numbers:
-    print item

-while counter is less than 10:
-    print counter
-    let counter to counter plus 1
-    if counter is equal 5:
-        break

-# Lists and ranges
-set my_list to list 1, 2, 3, 4, 5
-print my_list at 0           # First element
-print my_list at -1          # Last element
-print my_list from 1 to 3    # Slice

-set r to range 0 to 20 by 5
-print r at 2                 # Index into range print call len with r        # Range length

-# Maps
-set person to map name: "Alice", age: 30 print person at "name"       # "Alice" print person at "age"        # 30 for i in r:                  # Iterate range
-    print i
 ```

-See [docs/SYNTAX.md](docs/SYNTAX.md) for the complete syntax reference or [docs/QUICKREF.md](docs/QUICKREF.md) for a quick reference card.

 See [docs/SYNTAX.md](docs/SYNTAX.md) for the complete syntax reference or [docs/QUICKREF.md](docs/QUICKREF.md) for a quick reference card.